 Update company information by removing the employee from any pending invitations, organizational charts, emails, etc. Redirecting emails or calls will facilitate the transition of the employee out of the organization and the transition of their replacement into that role.

 Pay out any outstanding debts or reimbursements owed to the employee, and make sure the employee also pays any outstanding money they may owe the company.
-It will give you a piece of mind if you do this beforehand, as it will ensure everything is taken care of and dealt with before employee departs from the organization.
+It will give you peace of mind if you do this beforehand, as it will ensure everything is taken care of and dealt with before the employee departs from the organization.

 Legally speaking, you are obligated to provide parting employees with a certificate of service, final pay information, and copies of employment contract, if requested.
-You are not obligated to provide parting employees with reference letters.
-However, how much documentation you provide the employee, will depend on the circumstances of their separation from the company.
-Giving parting employees with a reference letter will help establish a good last impression, and it will facilitate their return.
+You are not obligated to provide parting employees with reference letters, but how much documentation you provide the employee will depend on the circumstances of their separation from the company.

 TIP: it is a good idea to send the parting employee with the list of questions beforehand, so they have time to reflect on their answers.